TBDMProject/SQL-PRESTO-TECH_1/README.md

 ## Introduction

 The objective of the project is to establish a prototype tool for real-time data analysis.
+The data to be analyzed comes from an IoT simulator that has the task of simulating the generation of messages from real IoT devices.
+After that, the data goes through a streaming platform, Kafka, and then is stored within a NoSQL database.
+Once the data is stored, we extract it through Presto and its SQL mask and then analyze it within Jupyter Notebook thanks to the various data analytics libraries available.

 The overall system architecture is depicted in the figure below.

 ![alt text](https://github.com/TBDMProject/SQL-PRESTO-TECH_1/blob/daniele-pelosi-images/Architecture.png?raw=true)

 Let us examine how such tools were utilized within the project:

 - **IoT Message Generator:** is an IoT message simulator.
 The generator in question was therefore used to simulate the creation of messages from IoT devices.
 These messages are all addressed under one topic
-- **Apache Kafka:** was used to read messages from the IoT Simulator in real time and at the same time store these messages within a database, which as we can see is MongoDB.
+- **Apache Kafka:** is used for real-time reading messages from the IoT Simulator and at the same time for storing these messages within a database, which as we can see is MongoDB.
-- **MongoDB:** non-relational document oriented database chosen to do the storing of messages streamed by kafka in real time
+- **MongoDB:** non-relational document oriented database chosen for performing the storaging of messages streamed by kafka in real time
-- **Presto:** is the tool to express the analytics via standard SQL queries on a NoSQL database (MongoDB in this case)
+- **Presto:** is the tool used to retreive data via standard SQL queries on a NoSQL database
-- **Jupyter:** used to create a notebook to produce analysis on collected data and generate graphs for better visualisation and interpretation of data
+- **Jupyter:** used to create a notebook to produce analytics on collected data and generate graphs for better visualisation and interpretation of them

-According on the aforementioned descriptions, it can be concluded that the project **objectives** consist of the following areas: publishing messages to Kafka on a predetermined topic, storing data in a NoSQL database, configuring Presto to establish a connection with the database, and utilizing Jupyter to generate a notebook with standard visualization and analysis of the messages

 ## Technologies